Skip to main content

 A drift-detection job re-fetches each cited source on a weekly cadence and flags pages where the source content has changed since our last review.
 Where we don't have a verified detail, we surface "Confirm with [Board]" with a link to the issuing board — never a guess.

-Track every CO credential automatically — free.
+Track every CO credential on one calendar.

 Larch keeps a clean clock on every license, DEA, state CSR, board cert, and CE hour.
 Smart renewal alerts on the schedule you set.
 Encrypted document vault.
-Free forever.
+License tracker is $5/month or $49/year — bundle with Collaboration + CE for $119/year.

 Start tracking